 Do the American Kennel Club's Canine Good Citizen Test

 A great way to train a therapy dog is to go through the AKC's Canine Good Citizen test.
 Many organizations require a pass from this test for certification, so you might as well start off with it to get a head start.
-Plus, it gives you a good idea of whether or not your dog is suited for the job.
+Plus, it gives you a good idea of whether or not your dog has basic obedience.

 You can either go through this test on your own or you can look for local organizations that offer this class.
 Parts of the test include: